-- 4. Attach related files. - 5.
-Specify the person's name.
-If necessary, add a comment. - 6.
-Specify the car's license plate number if applicable. - 7.
-From the Watch lists drop-down menu, select a watch list (or several lists, one by one) for the dossier. - 8.
+- 5. Attach related files. - 6.
+Specify the card name.
+If necessary, add a comment. - 7.
+Specify the car's license plate number if applicable. - 8.
+From the Watch lists drop-down menu, select a watch list for the card (or several lists, one by one). - 9.
 Check Active.
-If a dossier is inactive, it is excluded from the real time monitoring. - 9.
+If a card is inactive, it is excluded from the monitoring. - 10.
 Click Save.

-If a similar dossier already exists in the database, you will be able to merge it with the new dossier, create the new dossier anyway, or cancel creation.
+Note: If a similar card already exists in the card index, you will be given the following options: